-- 2. Summary of Amendments: The July 1, 2019 amendments are not related to property tax assessment. - 3.
+- 2. Summary of Amendments: The August 12, 2019 amendments are not related to property tax assessment.
+The July 1, 2019 amendments are not related to property tax assessment.
+One of the April 11, 2019 amendments extends the requirement to transmit to the county assessor copies of building permits and documents that show the date of completion of new construction to any entity that is authorized to issue a building permit. - 3.
 Building Permits.
 Existing law requires any city, city and county, and county to transmit to the county assessor copies of building permits.
 However, city, city and county, and county entities are not the only government agencies that issue building permits in California.